phpthinktank/blast-orm/README.md

 #### Passing relations

-Pass relations as `array` by computed static relation method in entity class
+Pass relations as `array` by computed static relation method in entity class.
+Relations are automatically mapped to entity.

 ```php
 <?php